codecygen/030_password-hashing-salting_Level4/README.md

 NPM Package(s) Used:
 mongoose-encryption

-In this method, a secret keyword is saved as an environmental variable.
+In this method, a secret keyword is saved as an environmental variable by the programmer.
 This keyword is used by a special function to encrypt the passwords.
 As long as the secret keyword is not exposed to the hacker, person cannot decode the password.

 Problem with this method is, if someone can hack into your system, it would not possibly be that hard to hack into your ".env" file and get your secret keyword to decode all passwords in the database.